beeandbo/rl-banana-game/README.md

 ### Dependencies

 Directions for installing dependencies can be found at: https://github.com/udacity/deep-reinforcement-learning#dependencies

+You'll also need to clone the above project, change into the python directory, and install the dependencies:

+`pip install -e .`

 ### Getting Started